xieyuheng/study/README.md

 ### references

+- Parsing Techniques -- A Practical Guide, Second Edition
+  - by Dick Grune and Ceriel J.H.
+Jacobs
 - Essentials of Programming Languages (a.k.a.
 EOPL)
   - by Daniel P. Friedman and Mitchell Wand
 - Lambda Calculus with Types
   - by Henk Barendregt, Wil Dekkers and Richard Statman